serverless/blog/posts/2017-09-25-api-gateway-multiple-services.md

 Again, it's an ugly URL, which we're going to change soon.

-# Deploying to a custom domain with base path mappings
+# Adding your services to your custom domain

 Now that we have our two services set up, let's add them to a custom domain.
 You should still be in your `products-service`.
 Let's install the [serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager) plugin: